Planning and Practicing – A Lime & Coconut Cookie Recipe

 Directions

-• Step 3 In a mixing bowl, weigh out the ingredients for the cookies except for the lime and coconut.
+• In a mixing bowl, weigh out the ingredients for the cookies except for the lime and coconut.

-• Step 4 Rub the fat into the flour and sugar.
+• Rub the fat into the flour and sugar.

-• Step 5 Add the coconut, lime juice and zest and mix together to form a dough.
+• Add the coconut, lime juice and zest and mix together to form a dough.

-• Step 6 Roll out the dough and cut out the cookies (makes 10 standard size cookies).
+• Roll out the dough and cut out the cookies (makes 10 standard size cookies).

-• Step 7 Transfer to the baking tray and place in the oven for 15 minutes until slightly golden brown.
+• Transfer to the baking tray and place in the oven for 15 minutes until slightly golden brown.

-This is the nutritional information for the Lime and Coconut Cookies which I baked on Friday from an old Weightwatchers recipe which I found in a document on my computer.
-The document called “Recipes to Try” was full of interesting old recipes which I had used a long time ago when I first started at the market stall but I had forgotten about.
-In the notes for this recipe it states that the cookies have “1/2 a sin” each which isn’t bad (I don’t think) and back in the day when I sold them at the stall they were bigger than the ones I baked on Friday but very popular.
-I baked orange flavoured cookies, without coconut back then but changed the recipe completely as I had limes to use up and I know coconut is delicious in cookies.
+This is the nutritional information for the Lime and Coconut Cookies which I baked on Friday from an old Weightwatchers recipe which I found.
+This recipe came from when I first started at the market stall but I had forgotten about.
+This recipe it states that the cookies have “1/2 a sin” each which isn’t bad (I don’t think).
+Back in the day when I sold them at the stall they were bigger and very popular.

 The sugar, calories and carbohydrate content of these cookies is reasonably low compared to some cookie recipes I have seen.
-The fat content is quite high but it is mainly polyunsaturates and mono-unsaturates and is due to the fat used in the recipe and it is not that large amount in the recipe really.
+The fat content is quite high due to the fat used in the recipe.
 You could add more fibre into the recipe by using wholemeal flour instead of the plain flour.
-I am not sure what these cookies would taste like if you did change the flour but it is something to try.
+I am not sure what these cookies would taste like if you did change the flour.
 Also, gluten free flour could be used so maybe I will try that next with this recipe.

 These cookies are egg free, lupin free, almost sugar free 🙂 and soybean free.

 Back to the Chocolate Macarons, they are in the oven and I have just swapped the trays around.
 The little feet at the base of the Macarons are forming on them so I must have done something right.
-Now I need to decide if I should leave them in the oven for an hour when I switch the oven off or remove them now and try to take them off the tray when they are cold.
+I need to decide if I should leave them in the oven for an hour when I switch the oven off as some recipes suggest.
+However another recipe suggests removing them now and try to take them off the tray when they are cold.
 Decisions, decisions.
-As I say the recipes out there on the internet are so different and say different ways of making these “Macarons”.
+As I say there are many different recipes out there on the internet.
 I have already made a dark chocolate ganache to fill the Chocolate Macarons with and it is in the fridge cooling and thickening as I write.

 I will share some photos later with the final result of these Chocolate Macarons and let you know if I will changing anything in the recipe when I try them again.